Seasons of the Heart

 Appearances Are Deceiving

 A famous lyric from Gilbert and Sullivan says, “Things are seldom what they seem.”
-I’m going to bump that up that a notch and say that things are never what they seem.
+I’d say that things are never what they seem.
 There’s always more to the story.

 Problem or Possibility?